ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 Few remarks:

-- `ht-append` can take any number of args.If it begins by a number, this one will represent the white-space between picts; it reminds me the [overloading practice](https://www.w3schools.com/java/java_methods_overloading.asp) in OOP.
+- `ht-append` can take any number of args.
+If it begins by a number, this one will represent the white-space between picts; it reminds me the [overloading practice](https://www.w3schools.com/java/java_methods_overloading.asp) in OOP.
 - `vc-append` work for vertical-centered, and so on with `ht`, `hb`, `vt`...
 - when the mouse is over a defined name, DrRacket show an arrow to find the definition - I discover that by accident, and it's amazing
 - there is no fatality about parenthesis hell, if we define names smartly along the way